AssetSustainability/assetsustainability.github.io/api_overview/api_overview.md

 #### <a name="Adding a measurement"></a> Adding a measurement
 Test your Motors@Work Adding a Measurement by sending a PUT request to https://www.app.motorsatwork.com//api/1.0/rest/motor/external/measurement with HTTP basic access authentication using valid Motors@Work credentials included in the request header.

-The PUT Request will have the following format
+The PUT Request will have the following format.
 {% highlight json%}
   {
   "data": [